 This WEEKEND EDITION from NPR News.
 I'm Scott Simon.
 Coming up, reinventing religion.
 But first, this week the French government gave into months of street protests and withdrew its controversial youth employment law.
 Many economists believe France has once again failed to bring more flexibility to its rigid labor market, which they see as the primary cause of the country's chronically high ten percent unemployment rate.
 But there's another side to the French workforce and all those government regulations.
 Many French companies are world leaders in their fields and France has the world's fifth largest economy.
 From Paris, Eleanor Beardsley sorts it all out.

-Mr. CHRISTOPHE LAMBERT (President and CEO, Publicis Group): We are very strong in innovation.
+CHRISTOPHE LAMBERT: We are very strong in innovation.
 We have very well trained and well educated youth, and a lot of brains, French brains are chased by a lot of countries.

 BEARDSLEY: But Lambert says government regulations within France mean the most successful companies often do the bulk of their business outside the country.